Ninebot KickScooter by Segway ES2 Review

 Our Analysis and Test Results

 This scooter has great breaking in descent scenarios, yet it delivered an inconsistent performance throughout the rest of the evaluation.
-The ES2 is fast, has a sharp look, and it has some nifty features such as an atmosphere (ground) light and cruise control.
+The ES2 is fast, has a sharp look, and has some nifty features such as an under-deck light and cruise control.
 However, it's a little uncomfortable to carry, it failed to top the steepest hills, and, most notably, it has a below-average travel radius.

 Our passion is producing consumer reviews that cut to the chase with practical, head-to-head product evaluations so you are more likely to pick the right product the first time around.
 To achieve this, we bought many of the top electric scooters on the market and ran them through a grinding set of tests that simulate how they are likely to be used out in the wild.